4 of our favourite Peak District Waterfalls

 Padley Gorge Waterfall, Peak District

-Formed along the rocks at Burbage Brook and its pretty waterfalls, the Padley Gorge waterfall is a small waterfall located on the Padley Gorge Trail.
-The trail is approximately three miles long and takes you through the Burbage Valley and towards the National Trust’s Longshaw Estate, where you can explore the woodlands and grab a refreshment at the on-site cafe.
+Formed along the rocks at Burbage Brook and its pretty waterfalls, the Padley Gorge waterfall is a small waterfall on the Padley Gorge Trail.
+The trail is approximately three miles long and takes you through the Burbage Valley and towards the National Trust’s Longshaw Estate, where you can explore the woodlands and refresh at the on-site cafe.

 Swimming at Padley Gorge

-There is a grass area at the top of the gorge, which is a great spot to set up a picnic and let children paddle in the small pools.
-It’s not deep enough for a swim, but an excellent spot for children to wade in the water safely.
+A grass area at the top of the gorge is a great spot to set up a picnic and let children paddle in the small pools.
+It’s not deep enough for a swim, but it’s an excellent spot for children to wade in the water safely.
 It is also right next to the layby parking, which often has the ice cream van.

 Padley Gorge walking route